JPN514/Strava-data/README.md

 # Strava-data
-Using python to analyse strava data
+Using Python to analyse strava data